RidgeMaps/terms/index.md

 ---

 ## 6. No Account Required
-Ridge does not require account creation and does not collect personal identifying information.
+Ridge does not require account creation, and as such, we do not ask for or collect direct personal identifiers like your name, email, or phone number.

 ---